puneetkg/puneetkg.github.io/_pages/about.md

 Wanted to be a football player or an Astronaut when he grew up. - still believes he is a child who has a lot to learn

-A born and bred "Bhopali"
+A born and bred "Bhopali" - google it if you dont know what it means

 Believes joining [Flipkart](fttps://flipkart.com),An Indian e-commerce behemoth, was one of the best decisions that he took. -changed his life completely

-Authoritarian when looked at but sweet when conversed with.
+Authoritarian by looks but sweet by nature

 ...just another guy passing by...